julzaza/wildwitchherbs/_posts/2025-07-13-fertility-rituals.md

 ---

+## 8. Menstrual Blood Magic

+[Offering Menstrual Blood to Mother Earth](/fertility-rituals-menstrual-magic/) is one of the oldest forms of witchcraft.
+Wherether you are looking to ecourage conception or honor the creative force, do it in sync with the Moon Cycles.

 ## Slow Down to Create

 Fertility is magic made flesh. **These rituals remind us that creation is sacred—whether it results in a child, a spell, a new chapter, or a life reclaimed.**